sandydy/sandydy.github.io/_posts/2016-06-13-Ruby-On-Docker.md

 In an attached machine, `ctrl+c` won't allow you to detach.
 It terminates the program. `ctrl+p,ctrl+q` will do the work for you.

 Detach, attach mode enables you to work on one terminal and switch between.
 The command is handy and easy to be used.

+# Docker image
+The other nice feature docker might help...
+When we execute `docker run` and `--name` switch is not given, there is always a new container created to run docker image from the beginning.

+> That means if no volume mount is given, all the changes in previous container are not maintained.

+This is either good or bad, as we might want to persist the data and resume to work next time.
+In this case, you might consider to `restart` the container instead of `docker run` again.

+`docker start [container name]`

+if `--name` is given, container name follows the name given.
+Otherwise you may check the docker generated container name via

+`docker ps -a`

+Up to a certain point, you can create your own docker image.
+That means, for instance, you've downloaded ubuntu image, installed nodejs.
+You can then create a docker image to persist the changes you've made for re-use.

+`docker commit -m [commit message] -a [author] [container name] [image name]:[version]` for instance
+`docker commit -m "ruby with jekyll_import" -a "Sandy CHAN" r1 ruby_jekyll_import:1`

+Next time, we can start a new image from the state commit occurs `docker run ruby_jekyll_import:1`

+*Note: docker commit creates docker images locally to your host, docker hub downloads images from docker hub.
+Either ways can serve as initial state of a docker container*

+This is particularly useful to build specific re-usable docker images or simply to persist data.
+`docker images` will show the images which were created or downloaded.